legion2809/LauncherForOakwood/README.md

 # Launcher for Mafia: Oakwood (Mafia: The City of Lost Heaven multi-player modification)

-That program is some kind of launcher for Oakwood ver.
+This program is some kind of launcher for Oakwood ver.
 RC2 (Mafia: TCOLH multi-player modification)

 What can this program:
 1) Write and read `launcher.json` and `client.json` files from `"config"` folder.